Why Zirconia Crowns?

 Impression-free scans for a complete digital workflow

-The crown preparation, hard tissue, and surrounding soft tissue are scanned at chairside and transferred to the dental lab electronically for integration into the digital workflow of the laboratory.
+The crown preparation, hard tissue, and surrounding soft tissue are scanned chairside and transferred to the dental lab electronically for integration into the digital workflow of the laboratory.

 1. Hybrid impressions